github/opensourcefriday/README.md

-# OSS Friday
+# Open Source Friday

 Contribute to open source every Friday :beers:

 ## What is this?

-OSS Friday is a movement, inspired by https://24pullrequests.com, to encourage people to contribute to open source every Friday :christmas_tree:
+Open Source Friday is a movement, inspired by https://24pullrequests.com, to encourage people to contribute to open source every Friday :christmas_tree:

 *Alternative name: 52 pull requests* 🤣